 Unlike egg rolls, which are deep-fried and unhealthy, a spring roll recipe is made with fresh ingredients, and the rice paper wrapper is uncooked.
 Even the dipping sauces for spring rolls are healthier.
 Popular dipping sauces for egg rolls usually include a lot of sodium and/or processed sugar.
 When you order Vietnamese spring rolls, the dipping sauces are often curry-based or made with healthier ingredients.

-Although Vietnamese spring rolls will often include fish, seafood, or chicken, this spring roll recipe is vegan.
+Although Vietnamese spring rolls will often include fish, seafood, or chicken, this spring roll is vegan.
 If you have cooked shrimp or leftover chicken in the fridge, by all means, feel free to use it!

 One of the things I like the most about spring rolls is that you can fill them with whatever veggies you like or have on hand.
 To give them a nice crunch, I usually use a combination of:

-- carrots and zucchini
+- Carrots and zucchini

-- cucumbers
+- Cucumbers

-- radishes
+- Radishes

 - Napa cabbage, or for more color, purple cabbage

-- sprouts
+- Sprouts

-- vermicelli noodles or mung bean noodles (optional)
+- Vermicelli noodles or mung bean noodles (optional)

-- green onions
+- Green onions

-I often hear people say that because rice paper wrappers are so thin, they think assembling spring rolls is tricky.
-If you’ve never worked with them, it does take a little practice.
 One of the best tips I can offer is actually from a food blogger friend of mine, Nagi.
 She suggests that beginners stack two wrappers together.
 It gives the wrapper more structure, so it’s easier to roll up without the ingredients falling out.

 Another tip for making Vietnamese spring rolls easily is to slice the vegetables very thinly.
 I like to cut them julienne-style into lengths about as long as matchsticks.
 The smaller they are, the less likely they are to bunch together in the wrapper.
 They’ll lie flatter, too.